VasilMG/Django-ExchangeLogisticsApp/README.md

  1. Clone the repository

  2. Open it with your preferred IDE and create a virtual environment
- - Here is a useful link - https://djangowaves.com/tips-tricks/fix-import-error-no-module-named-django-core-management/
+ - python3 -m venv ./env   - to create a virtual environment
+ - source ./env/bin/activate - to activate it

  3. Install all dependencies
   - pip install -r requirements.txt